JohannaSnow/Solo_Project/Readme.md

 Technologies:
 Angular
-Auth0
-BootStrap
+Auth0(eventually)
 Express
-MongoDB ( Might switch to SQL but want to try Mongo first).
+MongoDB
 Node
-Heroku
+Heroku (eventually)

 Stretch Goals:
 Make viewable on mobile device
 Add locations on where to buy certain alcohol (restaurants, liquor stores) When alcohol is clicked, vodka for example, organize results with GF on left and non-GF on right.
-Possibly add taste descriptions to the liquor in the DB Add a rating system for users
+Possibly add taste descriptions to the liquor in the DB Add a rating system for users/comments